Outback Queensland by Plane to Longreach 2...

 Later, you’ll visit the unique Kundasang War Memorial, dedicated to the British and Australian soldiers who died in the Sandakan POW camp and the death marches, and the suffering and sacrifice of the native population of Sabah.
 The memorial is uniquely divided into four interconnecting areas – the Australian Garden, the English Rose Garden, the Borneo Garden (with wildflowers of Mount Kinabalu) representing the home countries of the victims, and the Contemplation Garden.

-We’ll enjoy some lunch here before continuing on to the bustling centre of Kota Kinabalu, the capital of Sabah and our final destination for today.
-After checking into our centrally located hotel, there’ll be time to relax and freshen up before gathering for a spectacular buffet dinner together at the hotel’s restaurant.
+We’ll enjoy some lunch here before continuing on to the bustling centre of Kota Kinabalu, the capital of Sabah, and our final destination for today.
+After checking into our centrally located hotel, there’ll be time to relax and freshen up before gathering for a spectacular dinner together at the hotel’s restaurant.

-This morning after breakfast, we’ll visit the Mari Mari Cultural Village to learn about the captivating traditions and customs of North East Borneo’s five main ethnic tribes.
+This morning after breakfast and check out, we’ll visit the Mari Mari Cultural Village to learn about the captivating traditions and customs of North East Borneo’s five main ethnic tribes.
 From the skilled farmers and traders of Dusun and Rungus to the resourceful hunters and fishermen of Lundayeh, the adventurous cowboys and sea gypsies of Bajau, and the legendary warrior tribe of Murut, each group contributes to the vibrant cultural tapestry of Sabah.
 You’ll get to explore the different types of housing, foods, social customs and warcraft, and enjoy a cultural performance to close out our visit.

-Back in Kota Kinabalu, you’ll visit the State Mosque with its gold motif domes and the waterfront area bursting with markets, restaurants, and fleets of fishing boats.
-You will also visit the interesting Sabah State Museum, which showcases much of the history and culture of the area, including a collection of rail-related rolling stock and artefacts.
-Learn about the railway services in Sabah which were introduced by the British North Borneo Chartered Company.
+Later in the afternoon there is the possibility of visiting the open exhibits at the Sabah State Museum, which currently showcases an Islamic Civilization Museum, a collection of rail-related rolling stock and artefacts from the North Borneo Chartered Company and a Heritage Village.
+Here you can Learn about the railway services in Sabah which were introduced by the British North Borneo Chartered Company.
 The construction of the railway track in Sabah, which was then known as North Borneo, started in 1896 and was spurred by the production of tobacco and rubber in the 1880s throughout the early 1890s.

 Overnight: Grand Dorsett Hotel, Labuan (B, L, D)